 There’s a private sewer on state lands?
 How did that happen?

 Sewer association?
-Yes, it turns out that there is a sewer association for private companies, and the septicdrain fields for that sewer association are located on state land.
+Yes, it turns out that there is a sewer association for private companies, and the septic drain fields for that sewer association are located on state land.
 Hard to believe, but true.
-HDSE Sewer Association was granted a lease by the Dept. of Aviation (ODAV) and an permit by the Dept. of Environmental Quality to place their drain fields at the south end of the state airport near the end of the runway, without any land use approval (a Goal 11 excpetion) that mentions that the drainfiled will be on the ODAV property.Apart from crony capitalism, how does this get explained?
+HDSE Sewer Association was granted a lease by the Dept. of Aviation (ODAV) and an permit by the Dept. of Environmental Quality to place their drain fields at the south end of the state airport near the end of the runway, without any land use approval (a Goal 11 exception) that mentions that the drain field will be on the ODAV property.Apart from crony capitalism, how does this get explained?

 Why should anyone care?
 Because the proposed commercial development of the church camp property brought all this to light.
 TLM Holdings proposed to pipe sewage from its commercial development across the airport to the drain fields on the state airport.
 Marion County granted a zone change on the church camp property, and based on that ODAV granted the TTF agreement.